 Mrs. Waller is an experienced Medical Social Worker with over 20 years working in the hospital.
 Her journey began as an infant as she was born in Vietnam at the height of the Vietnam Conflict.
 In the beginning living in an Orphanage & having to overcome multiple medical issues of her own by surviving Poilo, Measles and Rheumatic Fever she became a caregiver at the age of 10 caring for her father who had a Traumatic Brain Injury due to car accident.
 In 2015 Piece by Piece Care Management, LLC was established as an Thanks independent Care Management Company.
 I take the “Google” out of the search in Advocating for my Clients in finding the “Right level of care at the Right time.” www.piecebypiececare.com Piece by Piece Care Management is committed to helping others navigate the healthcare system.
 In working in conjunction with The NFL PA DFW Chapter Healthcare Initiatives she also heads up The Healthcare Committee to assist Retired Professional Athletes consisting of Former NFL Players navigate through the Healthcare System through Events and Networking meetings.
 She is a Graduate of Leadership McKinney Class 2016.
 Member of McKinney Chamber of Commerce since 2015.
 Vice President of McKinney Morning Pride Lions Club.

-Nicholas is now three and he is unstoppable.
+Nicholas is now four and he is unstoppable.
 We are so proud of both our boys.
 What we have learned in this journey is that we have a fun loving, amazing and outgoing little boy who will do anything he puts his mind too.
 He is unique and perfect, just like so many other amazing families we have met.
 People are all different and unique, this isn’t a weakness, they arent “less than”.
 These differences are strengths and should be embraced.
 Our hope is to help new families on this journey.
 We are here to help raise awareness, and to give families, friends and individuals with TAR and rare disorders a place to come together and share their stories, find resources, and information.

 Welcome to the uniquely awesome community!